Table of content

 With its small size and comfortable design, the Dexcom G6 has become popular among people with diabetes who want to track their glucose levels more conveniently and without frequent fingerstick tests.
 One of the essential factors in achieving accurate and reliable glucose readings with the Dexcom G6 is choosing the right placement site for the device.

-In this article, we will explore the different placement sites available for the Dexcom G6 and provide tips for ensuring accuracy and comfort with Dexcom G6 locations of insertion.
+In this article, we will explore the different placement sites available for the Dexcom G6 and provide tips for ensuring accuracy and comfort with proper Dexcom locations on body.

 Choosing the Right Dexcom G6 Placement Sites